mildmojo/HTMLE/README.md

 2) **Download the HTMLE zip, and extract it where you like on your computer.**

-3) **Install Grunt**
-On PC: right-click "install grunt.bat" and select "Run as administrator" On Mac: double click "install grunt.command"
-In Terminal: Type "npm install -g grunt-cli" and hit enter

-*The window will close when it's finished*
-*You may see some "warnings" during the installation but it'll be fine.*

 4) **Install HTMLE files**
-On PC: right-click "install htmle.bat" and select "Run as administrator" On Mac: double click "install htmle.command"
+On PC: right-click "install htmle.bat" and select "Run as administrator" On Mac/Linux: double click "install htmle.command"
 In Terminal: Type "npm install" and hit enter

 *This task will take a while to run, as it downloads things.
 It'll close when it's finished*